AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-move-assets.md

 ---
 description: Moves multiple assets independently of each other.
 It accomplishes this using the AssetMove type contained in the assetMoveArray.
 Each AssetMove field contains a destination folder.
-seo-description: Moves multiple assets independently of each other.
-It accomplishes this using the AssetMove type contained in the assetMoveArray.
-Each AssetMove field contains a destination folder.
-seo-title: moveAssets

 solution: Experience Manager
 title: moveAssets
-uuid: 178f9979-fff5-45ce-a001-1263d1770ea8

 feature: Dynamic Media Classic,SDK/API,Asset Management
 role: Developer,Administrator
 ---